 CDS Seller: The Floating Rate Payer under the relevant Underlying Index Transaction.

+CDX Swaption Standard Terms Supplement: The CDX Untranched Transactions Swaption Standard Terms Supplement as published on 22 September 2014 by Markit North America, Inc. and as amended by this CDS Clearing Supplement.

 CEN Triggering Period: In relation to any M(M)R Restructuring, the period during which the parties to the Swaption Restructuring Cleared Transaction of a Swaption Restructuring Matched Pair may deliver a Credit Event Notice in relation to the relevant M(M)R Restructuring, such period starting at 9:00 a.m. on and including the earlier to occur of:

 the Relevant City Business Day following publication of the related Final List; and